NATIONAL HONOR SOCIETY

 Membership in the Revere Chapter of the National Honor Society is a privilege.
 This privilege is given to students by invitation from the professional staff.
 Decisions regarding membership are made by the NHS Faculty Council.
 Students will be evaluated annually in the areas of scholarship, leadership, character and service.
 Below are the standards through which these traits are evaluated.

 I. Scholarship will be determined by grade point average.
-The student must have a cumulative grade point average of 3.60 or above after the first trimester of his/her junior year.
-Freshmen and sophomores are ineligible for membership.
-Juniors and seniors who meet these criteria are issued invitations to submit Student Activity Information Forms for membership in a timely manner.
+Students must have a cumulative grade point average of 3.70 or above after their first semester of sophomore or junior year.
+Freshmen are ineligible for membership.
+Sophomores and Juniors who meet these criteria are invited to attend a meeting where information about membership is discussed and applications for admission are handed out.

 Once the student has met his/her required points, the traits of leadership, character and service will be evaluated.

 II.
-Leadership will be rated by faculty each autumn.
-Teachers will rate leadership on a 1-5 scale with 5 being exemplary, 4 being above average, 3 being average, 2 being slightly below average and 1 being below average.
+Leadership will be rated by faculty each year.
 Criteria for leadership include: active involvement in class, being resourceful in proposing new solutions, applying principles and making suggestions, exercising influence on peers in upholding school ideals, successfully holding school offices or positions of responsibility, and in promoting school activities.
-Scores will be tabulated.
-For an acceptable valid rating a student must be ranked by at least 5 teachers and must have an average rating of at least 4.0.
-Students with lower rankings are reviewed by the NHS Selection Committee based on the Information Form that is submitted for membership.
+Students with lower rankings from the faculty are reviewed by the NHS Selection Committee based on the Information Form that is submitted for membership.

 Students will submit the NHS Revere Chapter Information Form by the required deadline for membership consideration.
 Compensation is not permitted for any service hours.

-Eligible students are tapped for the Informal Induction Ceremony that occurs in December.
-A Formal Induction with family and friends is held in the Spring.
+Eligible students are tapped for the Informal Induction Ceremony that occurs in February.
+A Formal Induction with family is held in March.

 Students who are not selected for membership receive a regrets letter.
-Since membership in the National Honor Society is a privilege and not a right, reasons for nonselection are not disclosed.
+Since membership in the National Honor Society is a privilege and not a right, specific reasons for non-selection are not disclosed.
 This policy is in accordance with the national guidelines.